You’re more likely to survive in a plane crash than to click on the banner: lead forms vs chatbots

 - Another version says that users don’t read but scan banners when searching for relevant information.
 So, they simply skip useless elements in the text.

 Still, you should be careful with this.
 Sometimes it’s better not to disturb users with chatbots and pop-ups, but instead leave static leadform.
 However, in some cases, a chatbot is definitely a better tool.
 For example, when you need to collect a lot of data about the user.
+A lot of chatbot platforms offer chatbot for lead qualification.

 Be wise with your communications.